juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 ## Alibaba Cloud OSS

 Please follow [this document](https://www.alibabacloud.com/help/doc-detail/125558.htm) to learn how to get access key and secret key.
-If you already created [RAM role](https://www.alibabacloud.com/help/doc-detail/110376.htm) and assigned it to VM instance, you could omit the options `--access-key` and `--secret-key`.
+If you have already created [RAM role](https://www.alibabacloud.com/help/doc-detail/110376.htm) and assigned it to a VM instance, you could omit the options `--access-key` and `--secret-key`.

 Alibaba Cloud also supports using [Security Token Service (STS)](https://www.alibabacloud.com/help/doc-detail/100624.htm) to authorize temporary access to OSS.
 If you wanna use STS, you should omit the options `--access-key` and `--secret-key` and set environment variables `ALICLOUD_ACCESS_KEY_ID`, `ALICLOUD_ACCESS_KEY_SECRET` and `SECURITY_TOKEN`instead, for example: